umangtdesai/MBE-Data-Analysis/charr_hu38/README.md

 (ObjectID, City, TotalDuration, Population) to give us an idea of the ratio between time spent on bikes vs population to determine which cities utilized rental bikes more.

-# Data Sets
+## Data Sets
-Chicago Bike Data
+-Chicago Bike Data
-New York City Bike Data
+-New York City Bike Data
-Washington Bike Data
+-Washington Bike Data
-Chattanooga Bike Data
+-Chattanooga Bike Data
-Census Data
+-Census Data

 While the first 4 data sets contain similar information, they were made available in various methods including zipped CSV's and JSON.
 They also had varying schemas, which necesitated different code to parse each.

-# Transformations
+## Transformations
-Sum Aggregation for each City's Bike Data
+-Sum Aggregation for each City's Bike Data
-Union of the 4 Sum Aggregations
+-Union of the 4 Sum Aggregations
-Join of the bike data aggregation and census data for each city
+-Join of the bike data aggregation and census data for each city